Jivanmukta

 A Jivan Mukta or Jeevan Mukta is someone who, in the Advaita Vedanta philosophy of Hinduism, has gained and assimilated self-knowledge, thus is liberated with an inner sense of freedom while living.
 The state is the aim of moksha in Advaita Vedanta, Yoga and other schools of Hinduism, and it is referred to as jivanmukti (Self-realization).

 Jivanmukti contrasts with the concept of videhamukti; the latter means "liberation or emancipation after death, in afterlife".

 Etymology

-Jīvanmukta (जीवन्मुक्त) is an adjective derived from a combination of Sanskrit noun जीव jīva, "life", and the past participle of the verb मुच् (much, or IAST muc), "to liberate".
-Monier-Williams gives the meaning "emancipated while still alive".
+Jīvanmukta (जीवन्मुक्त) is an adjective derived from the Sanskrit noun जीव jīva, "life", and the past participle of the verb मुच् (much, or IAST muc), "to liberate".
+Monier-Williams defines the term as "emancipated while still alive".

 Jīvanmukti (जीवन्मुक्ति:), the corresponding abstract noun means, "liberation during life, liberation before death", or "emancipation while still alive".
 Other translations include "self realization", "living liberation", "enlightenment", "liberated soul", or "self liberation".

 Description

-The various texts and schools of Hinduism describe the jīvanmukti state of existence as one of liberation and freedom reached within one's life.
+The various texts and schools of Hinduism describe the jīvanmukti state of existence as one of liberation and freedom reached within one's lifetime.
 Some contrast jīvanmukti with videhamukti (moksha from samsāra after death).
-Jīvanmukti is a state that transforms the nature, attributes and behaviors of an individual, claim these ancient texts of Hindu philosophy.
+According to these ancient Hindu Philosophical texts, Jīvanmukti is a state that transforms the nature, attributes and behaviors of an individual.

 For example, according to Nāradaparivrājaka Upanishad, the enlightened individual shows attributes such as: